aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 }
 ```

-**List component view**
+### Create the ListPage component view

-The list component will list the todo items, so you need an HTML view for rendering the list items.
-Create the file */src/app/pages/list/list.page.html* with the following HTML markup:
+The ListPage component will list the todo items, so you need an HTML view for rendering the list items.
+Create the file */src/app/tabs/list/list.page.html* with the following HTML markup:

 ```html
 <ion-header>